What controls star formation in the central 500 pc of the Galaxy?: Observational constraints from the Central Molecular Zone

 \subsection{Global constraints}

-{Figure~\ref{fig:img} shows a three-colour composite of the central 4$^\circ$ of the Milky Way, corresponding to a spatial scale of $\sim600~{\rm pc}$ at the distance of the Galactic centre \citep[we adopt $8.5$~kpc, which is consistent with][]{reid09}.
-We combine the dense gas emission (NH$_3(1,1)$, in red) with infrared imaging (green and blue) to highlight the gas close to (or above) the \citet{lada10} density threshold, young stellar objects, and evolved stars.
+Figure~\ref{fig:img} shows a three-colour composite of the central 4$^\circ$ of the Milky Way, corresponding to a spatial scale of $\sim600~{\rm pc}$ at the distance of the Galactic centre \citep[we adopt $8.5$~kpc, which is consistent with][]{reid09}.
+We combine the dense gas emission (NH$_3(1,1)$, in red) with infrared imaging (green and blue) to highlight the gas close to (or above) the \citet{lada10} volume density threshold, young stellar objects, and evolved stars.
 The legend indicates the objects in the CMZ that are most relevant to this paper.
-In particular, the 1.3$^\circ$ cloud and the 100-pc, twisted ring of dense gas clouds between Sgr~C and Sgr~B2 \citep{molinari11} will be scrutinised in detail.
-The G0.253+0.016 cloud (the `Brick') was recently identified as a possible progenitor of a young massive cluster \citep{longmore12}, and we will use it as a template for the massive and dense clouds that populate the CMZ.}
+In particular, the 1.3$^\circ$ complex and the 100-pc, twisted ring of dense gas clouds between Sgr~C and Sgr~B2 \citep{molinari11} will be scrutinised in detail.
+The G0.253+0.016 cloud (the `Brick') was recently identified as a possible progenitor of a young massive cluster \citep{longmore12}, and we will use it as a template for the massive and dense clouds that populate the CMZ.

-In Table~\ref{tab:prop}, we list the derived properties of the gas in the CMZ, as well as the typical characteristics of galaxies as defined by existing, {empirical} star formation relations.
-The columns indicate (1) the object ID, (2) the CO--H$_2$ conversion factor {used to derive the gas mass}, (3) the gas surface density, (4) the epicyclic frequency, (5) the velocity dispersion, (6) the scale height, (7) the \citet{toomre64} $Q$ stability parameter of the gas disc (see \S\ref{sec:surfacethr}), {(8) the stellar surface density, (9) the Toomre $Q$ parameter of the entire disc}, (10) the observed star formation rate surface density, and (11) the gas depletion time-scale.
-The first three rows list the properties of the CMZ, where we distinguish two components (the 100-pc ring described by \citealt{molinari11} and the $1.3^\circ$ cloud), as well as its properties {smeared out} over a radius of 230~pc (corresponding to 1.55$^\circ$, i.e.~just beyond the 1.3$^\circ$ cloud).
-This division into sub-regions is made because the 100-pc ring and the $1.3^\circ$ cloud contain most of the {dense (and thereby total)} gas mass within $|l|\la1.5^\circ$.
+In Table~\ref{tab:prop}, we list the derived properties of the gas in the CMZ, as well as the typical characteristics of galaxies as defined by existing, empirical star formation relations.
+The columns indicate (1) the object ID, (2) the CO--H$_2$ conversion factor used to derive the gas mass (numbers in parentheses indicate that the gas mass is measured by other means), (3) the gas surface density, (4) the epicyclic frequency, (5) the velocity dispersion, (6) the scale height, (7) the \citet{toomre64} $Q$ stability parameter of the gas disc (see \S\ref{sec:surfacethr}), {(8) the stellar surface density, (9) the Toomre $Q$ parameter of the entire disc}, (10) the observed star formation rate surface density, and (11) the gas depletion time-scale.
+The first three rows list the properties of the CMZ, where we distinguish two components (the 100-pc ring described by \citealt{molinari11} and the $1.3^\circ$ complex), as well as its properties {smeared out} over a radius of 230~pc (corresponding to 1.55$^\circ$, i.e.~just beyond the 1.3$^\circ$ complex).
+This division into sub-regions is made because the 100-pc ring and the $1.3^\circ$ complex contain most of the dense (and thereby total) gas mass within $|l|\la1.5^\circ$.